JeremieLitzler/journal/docs/2022/11/making-compost-in-7-heaps-in-2019-charles-dowding/README.md

 ![View of the main heaps of Homeacre](/images/2022-11-06-making-compost-charles-explains-his-7-heaps-2019-charles-dowding-hero.jpg 'Credits: image taken from Charles Dowding’s vlog')

-No dig, is greatfor growing wonderful healthy plants, giving lots of growth and a high efficiency of output per time invested.
+No dig, is great for growing wonderful healthy plants, giving lots of growth and a high efficiency of output per time invested.

 Thanks to Charles Dowding for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on Charles Dowding's channel.
 You can watch it using [this YouTube link](https://www.youtube.com/watch?v=TeBUX9iEFwg).

 <!-- markdownlint-disable MD033 -->
 <p class="newsletter-wrapper"><iframe class="newsletter-embed" src="https://iamjeremie.substack.com/embed" frameborder="0" scrolling="no"></iframe></p>